Zslez/ImageToPixelArt/README.md

 - General
   - [ ] Speed up [the loop that checks for borders](https://github.com/Zslez/ImageToPixelArt/blob/master/main.py#L518)
 - Features
-  - [ ] Possibility to choose a custom color for the border
+  - [ ] Possibility of choosing a custom color for the border
+  - [ ] Possibility of removing extra transparent lines
+  - [ ] Possibility of cutting the image to square
   - [ ] New sliders for hue and saturation

 ## Tested on